-Buy less, own fewer, live smaller – between community car sharing programs, urban bike rental outposts, and the rise of the microhome, minimalism is trending.
+Buy less, own less, live smaller – between car sharing services, urban bike rental outposts, and the rise of the tiny house movement, minimalism is trending.

 The Rise of Big Data in Marketing

-As market research (and marketing as a whole) has turned its eye away from small-room focus groups to larger data sets, surveys have become paramount.
-The number of companies reaching out to large samples of their customers for survey-based feedback (the ubiquitous NPS for example) has increased exponentially, many doing so before seeking any formal guidance.
+Market research has turned its attention away from small-room focus groups for good reason.
+Able to reach much larger data sets, surveys have become a priceless data collection tool.
+The number of companies reaching out to large samples of their customers for survey-based feedback (the ubiquitous NPS for example) has increased exponentially.

-When it comes to survey length, less really can achieve more.
+When it comes to survey length, think like a minimalist.
+Less really can achieve more.

 Not unlike a 140-character limitation to tweets, if you were to limit yourself to say, seven questions, you would force yourself to focus more on getting as much out of each word possible.
-The questions themselves would be well-thought out in accordance to the end goal (what are you trying learn?) and the format of the survey, the flow, and the logic implemented in the survey may work to shorten individual respondent’s time spent answering questions.
+The questions themselves would be well-thought out with a format and flow that makes sense to the respondent.
+Building survey logic into a survey improves completion times and accuracy by serving individual respondents only those questions that pertain to their particular situation.

 Consider the same adapt-ignore-adapt effect we have with ads, but with surveys.
 And not just based on the volume of instances, but combine it with the multiplier of length.

 The longer the survey and the more often you are asked to fill out long surveys, the less likely you are to participate.
 And for those that do, the less likely they are to provide unbiased feedback.

 In short, it can be really hard to get any sort of constructive or positive feedback from a demographic of annoyed respondents frustrated that their dry cleaner sent them a customer satisfaction survey.